 As part of your daily workout, stretching should be a top priority for CrossFit and Special Forces athletes.
-The word “stretching” has received bad press in recent years so lets clarify and call it “mobility workout” to be more politically correct.
+The word “stretching” has received bad press in recent years so lets clarify and call it “mobility workout” to be more grammatically correct.

 Check out these mobility workout tips to help you win the war against injury and burnout.

 Stretching should be a part of every athletes fitness program.
 Stretching increases flexibility which will help you perform life’s daily activities with more ease.
 This will also help reduce the risk of joint, tendon and muscle injuries.
 A full body stretch is a great way to warm up before and cool down after your CrossFit style workouts.
 Here are 11 stretching tips to help you in your journey.

 1. Always start slow.
 Never stretch cold muscles as this can cause injury.
 Numerous studies have shown that stretching cold muscles slightly decreases muscle strength and power for up to an hour after stretching.
 Warm up first by walking or a light jog.
 Move on to the air dyne bike or C2 Rower and then stretch.
 You may want to do a few bodyweight exercises after that and then stretch again.
 Its ok to break a sweat.